holepunchto/lunte/README.md

 # Lunte

+This repository hosts a small vendorable JavaScript linter and its editor integrations.
+It is split into three workspaces:

+- `lunte` – the CLI and core analysis engine.
+- `lunte-lsp` – a stdio Language Server Protocol wrapper around the core.
+- `vscode-lunte` – a minimal VS Code extension that spawns the LSP server.

-Lunte is a work-in-progress JavaScript linter focused on a small, vendorable core.
-It parses with Acorn, runs a minimal rule suite, and reports findings via a simple CLI.
+The CLI parses with Acorn, runs a focused rule suite, and emits console diagnostics.

 ## Installation